 Please refer to the Council's Services and Subsidies web page for information on programs Council provides to assist landholders with the control of weeds.

 Program for Aquatic Weeds

 Council and landholders participate in a unique program where weeds in waterways are managed via a co-contribution model.
 The Riparian Management Agreements (RMA) were established between Council and landholders to be proactive in managing water weeds.
-Both parties contribute financially to the program with Council undertaking weed control using a variety of methods including:
+Both parties, together with NQ Dry Tropics, contribute financially to the program with Council undertaking weed control using a variety of methods including:

 - Using a Quickspray unit for edge spraying

 - Boat spraying with a boom